 Sponsored Contract and Grant Travel

 Sponsored contract and grant travel may be subject to different guidelines than those set forth in this Policy.
-Travel funded by federal agencies must comply with applicable federal regulations.
+Travel funded by federal agencies must comply with applicable federal regulations, including Office of Management and Budget (OMB) Circular A-21, Cost Principles for Educational Institutions.
 Travel funded by a corporate or foundation grant is subject to the terms and conditions specified in the grant agreement.
 All sponsored project travel must be approved in advance by the Office of Contracts and Grants.

 Travel should be booked using the most economical means available.
 Search engines such as Orbitz or Expedia may offer the best available rates.
 Conferences may also offer discounted rates on transportation and lodging.